Nutty

 So, which is better?
 Well, it depends on what you want.

 The main difference is that, with a guarantor mortgage, your guarantor won’t actually own any of the property.
-So, even though they have to pay up if you stop paying your mortgage, they won’t get any of the profits if your property gets sold.
-On the other hand, with a joint mortgage, you’ll jointly own the property and will both get a share of the profits when it gets sold.
+So, even though they have to pay up if you stop paying your mortgage, they won’t get any of the potential profits if your property gets sold.
+On the other hand, with a joint mortgage, you’ll jointly own the property and will both get a share of the potential profits when it gets sold.

 To make things even more complicated, there’s also something called a joint borrower sole proprietor mortgage.
 Just like a guarantor mortgage, with a joint borrower sole proprietor mortgage, your parent or family member won’t own any of the property.
 But like a joint mortgage, they’re responsible for contributing to your mortgage repayments from the outset.
 This is different from a guarantor mortgage where your parent or family member is essentially just a plan B, there if things go wrong.